ProcStack/procPromo_ShaderPack/ShaderCodeInfo.md

 All of this being said, Optifine does have block color options where I can manually set every block's color specifically for my needs.
 <br/>Paper pushing, book keeping, and tedius monotony...
 I'll do it anyway...
+<br/>(Hmm, just poked at the block color mapping, I don't think it does what I think it does.)

 ---